project-error/fivem-react-boilerplate-lua/README.md

 This is a simple NUI focused wrapper around the standard `fetch` API.
-This is the main way to accomplish active NUI data fetching or for trigger NUI callbacks in the game scripts.
+This is the main way to accomplish active NUI data fetching or to trigger NUI callbacks in the game scripts.

 When using this, you must always at least callback using `{}` in the gamescripts.